 The Member's Code of Conduct deals with declaration of interests and participation at meetings.
 It identifies two types of interests - personal interests and disclosable pecuniary interests.

 Personal interests include a range of matters including a Councillor’s Council appointments, memberships of other bodies including political parties, minor property rights and where the reasonable person would view a Councillor’s interest in the matter being considered as greater than would affect the majority of residents in the affected area such that it is likely to prejudice their judgment of the public interest.
-More detail is contained at Section 7 and paragraph 8.2 of the Code.
+More detail is contained at Section 7 of the Code.

 The Code requires that Councillors and co-opted members must:

 - Declare any interest (whether disclosable pecuniary interest, personal interest, or gifts or hospitality) in any business which is to be discussed by the Council where the Councillor attends the meeting.

 - Disclose the interest no later than the commencement of the consideration of the business in which they have the interest or whenever it becomes apparent that they have an interest.

 - Disclose the nature of the interest as this has to be included in the minutes.

 [Example: "I have a disclosable pecuniary interest on Item XX because this planning application relates to my property" or “I have a personal interest in Item XX because the land is to be leased to the Parish Council and I am a Parish Councillor”].

 In terms of participating in the meetings, the Code states that if the interest is a;